Grindelwald, Switzerland: Family Ski Guide

 Grindelwald is famous, which means crowded.
 Peak season brings tour buses and day-trippers who are not skiing but taking the Jungfraujoch train.
 If you want a quiet family atmosphere, the crowds can be off-putting.
 Wengen is calmer, Adelboden-Lenk is quieter still.
 Swiss pricing applies with an additional Grindelwald tourism premium.
 If budget matters, the fame costs you.

-If this resort is not the right fit for your family, consider Wengen for a car-free village with the same Jungfrau ski region access.
+If the fit feels off, look at Wengen for a car-free village with the same Jungfrau ski region access.

 Would we recommend Grindelwald?